 Joe waited for the train.
 Mary and Samantha took the bus.

 Compound Sentence: has two independent clauses connected with a comma and a coordinating conjunction.
 If no coordinating conjunction is used to link two independent clauses, it is referred to as a comma splice (an error).
 (FANBOYS- for, and, nor, but, or, yet, so)

-- Comma Splice: It is nearly half past five, we will miss the train.
+It is nearly half-past five, we will miss the train.

 Complex Sentence: has one independent clause and one dependent clause.
 A dependent clause is similar to an independent clause, but it lacks the elements to make a complete sentence.
-Dependent clause begins with a subordinating conjunction.
+The dependent clause begins with a subordinating conjunction.

 This section tests your knowledge of vocabulary.